Ram's Eye View

 Government documents on microfiche are located in the government documents area.
 Microfiche curriculum guides and ERIC documents are housed in the Instructional Media Center.
 Appropriate microform reading machines are available in each of the areas.
 Microform reader-printers and digital scanners are on the first floor near the Starbucks.

 Serials (journals, periodicals, newspapers, etc.) are available in print, on microform, and on the Internet.
 Both current issues and retrospective volumes of many periodicals and newspapers are housed on the first floor.
 The retrospective volumes of newspapers are exclusively in microform.
 The section includes a comfortable lounge area for browsing.
 Many, but by no means all, journals, periodicals, and newspapers are available on the Internet through licensed databases such as EBSCOhost Academic Search Complete and Academic Universe (Lexis-Nexis).
 Check the library's online catalog, PILOT or the online list of WCU journals to discover which are available through the Internet and which are available only in print.

 Reference Area - 610-436-2453, e-mail email@example.com

 The reference area is located on the second floor (main floor) of the library.
 The area immediately to the left of the main entrance contains the reference desk.
-Computers for access to PILOT, the library's Web catalog, the Internet, and CD/ROM resources are also located in this area.
+Computers for access to OneSearch (the Google-like search of library books, journal articles, and A-V materials), PILOT, the library's web catalog; and the Internet are also located in this area.
 These computers are for research only.
 A reference librarian is on duty at the reference desk to give assistance in the use of the library.
 Adjacent to the index area is the reference reading room containing the reference collection, including such materials as encyclopedias, dictionaries, and handbooks.